 Anti-Racism and DEI Resources

 Lake Oswego Public Library denounces all forms of hate, bigotry, prejudice and violence.
-We are committed to anti-racism, diversity, equity, and inclusion (DEI), and the Own Voices movement.
+LOPL is committed to anti-racism, diversity, equity, and inclusion (DEI), and supports the Own Voices movement.
 We are steadfast in our commitment to ensure that LOPL is welcoming, safe, and responsive to everyone.

 Here are some of the ways we are building and sharing resources to help further the discussion and understanding of these issues.
 We welcome your comments and suggestions.